lsigut/EC_workflow/README.md

 It is expected that meteorological data passed its own separate workflow (not covered by `openeddy`) and are already converted to physical units and underwent quality control.
-Although `KRP16` site-year example below contains already gap-filled meteorological data, it is not required.
+Although `KRP16` site-year example below contains already gap-filled meteorological data, gaps are allowed.
 Processing of multiple or incomplete years is supported.
 In case of multiple years, edits in EC workflow scripts are required.